Launch Termux via its application icon. A black terminal screen will appear with a bash shell prompt.

 If you wish to first check the packages that will be updated, use

-termux-change-repo to select a specific region to minimise the number of mirrors checked during package upgrades, especially useful if on a limited data plan.
+Select a specific region to minimise the number of mirrors checked during package upgrades, especially useful if on a limited data plan.

 At time of writing, the Termux package on F-Droid was around 6 months old so there will be a number of packages that should be updated before any further installation steps are undertaken.